 Aortic dissection is relatively uncommon.
 The condition most frequently occurs in men in their 60s and 70s.
 Symptoms of aortic dissection may mimic those of other diseases, often leading to delays in diagnosis.
 However, when an aortic dissection is detected early and treated promptly, the chance of survival greatly improves.

 An aortic aneurysm occurs when a weak spot in the wall of your aorta begins to bulge (left).
 This can occur anywhere in your aorta.
-Having an aneurysm increases the risk of an aortic dissection — a tear in the lining of the aorta, shown in the image on the right.
+Having an aneurysm increases the risk of rupture or an aortic dissection — a tear in the lining of the aorta, shown in the image on the right.
+This image shows a thoracic aortic aneurysm.

 Aortic dissection symptoms may be similar to those of other heart problems, such as a heart attack.
 Typical signs and symptoms include: